 - Daily check of Users against recognized “black lists” (e.g. OFAC), aggregating transfers by multiple data points, placing Users on watch and service denial lists, opening cases for investigation where needed, sending internal communications and filling out statutory reports, if applicable;

 In connection with the AML/KYC Policy, CROSS exchange will monitor all transactions and it reserves the right to ensure that transactions of suspicious nature are reported to the proper law enforcement through the Compliance Officer; request the User to provide any additional information and documents in case of suspicious transactions; suspend or terminate User’s Account when CROSS exchange has suspicion that such User engaged in illegal activity.

 However, the above list is not exhaustive and the Compliance Officer will monitor Users’ transactions on a regular basis in order to define whether such transactions are to be reported and treated as suspicious or are to be treated as legitimate.

-CROSS exchange, in line with the international requirements, has adopted a risk-based approach to combating money laundering and terrorist financing.
+CROSS exchange, in line with Azerbaijani, the EU, and international requirements, has adopted a risk-based approach to combating money laundering and terrorist financing.
 By adopting a risk-based approach, CROSS exchange is able to ensure that measures to prevent or mitigate money laundering and terrorist financing are commensurate to the identified risks.